yggdrasil-917/ScriptableRenderPipeline/com.unity.render-pipelines.core/Documentation~/SRP-Context.md

-# The SRP Context
+# Scriptable Render Context
-SRP renders using the concept of delayed execution.
-You build up a list of commands and then execute them.
-The object that you use to build up these commands is called the `ScriptableRenderContext` and is passed as an argument to the **Render** function.
+A Scriptable Render Pipeline (SRP) uses the concept of delayed execution: you build up a list of rendering commands, and then you execute them.
+The object that Unity uses to store and execute these commands is called a Scriptable Render Context.

-When you populate the SRP Context with operations, you can then call **Submit** to submit all the queued up rendering calls, which are generally a combination of `CommandBuffer` executions as well as SRP specific draw commands.
+SRP uses a mix of existing Unity `CommandBuffers` (such as `ClearRenderTarget`) and SRP-specific commands.
+Once you have enqueued your commands, you must call `Submit` execute them.

-An example of this is using a `CommandBuffer` to clear a render target.
+In this example, a `CommandBuffer` clears a render target.

 ```C#
 public class BasicPipeInstance : RenderPipeline